docjyJ/nextcloud-podman-dev/data/shared/hooks/README.md

 # Hook scripts

-Scripts in this directory will be picked up by the docker containers automatically.
+Scripts in this directory will be picked up by the podman containers automatically.
 They can be used for automating setup specific to a developers use cases